lsylove/ShaDai/README.md

 ### Exporting with Animation

 This part was the trickiest and frustrated me very much.
 The process is (primarily) written in [processVideo() method of ProfileOneViewController](https://github.com/lsylove/ShaDai/blob/master/ShaDai/ProfileOneViewController.swift#L202).
-For the most part, the method deals with “shapeLayer” and “shapeWrapper” CALayer objects.
-The two layers have similar relationship to previous “Shape” and “Wrapper”; i.e. shapeWrapper has the red fill and shapeLayer has a perspective stroke which masks the wrapper.
+For the most part, the method deals with `shapeLayer` and `shapeWrapper` CALayer objects.
+The two layers have similar relationship to previous `Shape` and `Wrapper`; i.e. shapeWrapper has the red fill and shapeLayer has a perspective stroke which masks the wrapper.

 ![Profile One](/doc/images/p1exp2.png)

 The reason for dividing the red fill and the perspective stroke is to apply the animation for a path as simple as possible.
-Under such structure, to apply animation, the implementation only has to manipulate the stroke of “shapeWrapper”.
-It doesn’t have to deal with the shape with much more complex stroke “shapeLayer” has.
+Under such structure, to apply animation, the implementation only has to manipulate the stroke of `shapeWrapper`.
+It doesn’t have to deal with the shape with much more complex stroke `shapeLayer` has.

 ![Profile One](/doc/images/p1exp3.png)